 It is important that an Executor realise the personal risks involved if the Executor distributes the estate within 6 months from the date of death of the Will-maker.

-Peter has administered a vast number of estates throughout their careers.
 We understand that funds are not always available to the estate to meet the cost of legal fees.
-At Daley Law Practice we do not require our client, the Executor of the estate, to pay for the administration of the estate at the outset of the matter.
+At Daley Law we do not require our client, the Executor of the estate, to pay for the administration of the estate at the outset of the matter.
 We provide an estimate of our fees and then we hold our account until the estate administration has been finalised.

 We act for persons who have been left out of the estate or who have not been provided with an adequate share.
 A lot of times step-children or de facto partners are overlooked by the Will-maker.
 We help people address this wrong and while we do so we do not require our clients to pay their legal fees until they receive their just share from the estate.